 Today, I am a Tech Queen specializing in Behavioral Science and User Experience Research.
 My passion is to identify what makes customers tick using today’s technology.
 I scientifically uncover the connections between consumers’ hearts, minds, behavior, and product needs.

-I started the “Queens of Tech Podcast” initiative because I would like to retain more women in the tech industry.
-My goal is to interview female tech influencers about their journey into STEM, and together with companies and investors discuss the challenges and opportunities around DEIB in our workplaces.
+I started the “Queens of Tech Podcast” initiative because I would like to retain more women, non-binary, and transgenders in the tech industry.
+My goal is to raise the voices of tech champions around the world and together with companies investors and politicians raise the challenges and opportunities around Equity, Inclusive Diversity, and Belonging for all in our workplaces.
+Enough is enough!